 But I also know that my journey has taken a lot of work, that it's never linear, and that it's highly personal.
 I still have those inevitably shitty days in which the self-care strategies I've carved out for myself fall short.
 In fact, understanding that there's never a neatly packaged "solution" for the messy, complex inner workings of my mind has probably been my most critical aha moment thus far.
 That said, I won't pretend that figuring out the tools that allow me to not just get by but thrive on a daily basis hasn't made all the difference.

 Again, mental health should always require a highly individualized approach, so these strategies might not be the perfect fit for the next person—and that's okay!
-But I've found that experimenting with different solutions is the best way to figure out that personalized checklist, and in my experience, these rituals are consistently solid options for checking in with myself and keeping my anxiety at bay.
+But I've found that experimenting with different solutions is the best way to figure out that that personal self-care checklist, and in my experience, these rituals are consistently solid options for checking in with myself and keeping my anxiety at bay.
 Read on to see what they are.

 I don't think therapy is for me.
 I stood by this statement for years.
 It wasn't for lack of trying: When I was recovering from my eating disorder several years ago, I tried a handful of psychologists to no avail.
 It never "clicked," and I always dreaded going.